DHARDEB/Jenkins---Octoperf-Integration/README.md

 Octoperf is like Blazemeter which offers test environment where you can upload jmx files & design performance scenarios & execute/analyze test results.

-Idea: To schedule tests using Jenkins so that the daily scheduled tests can be automatically triggered every day, removing the process of manually running it from Octoperf.
+**Idea**: To schedule tests using Jenkins so that the daily scheduled tests can be automatically triggered every day, removing the process of manually running it from Octoperf.

-Problem Statement: Everyday, PE team needs to manually run two token creation test from Octoperf .
+**Problem Statement**: Everyday, PE team needs to manually run two token creation test from Octoperf .

-Implementation Status: Implemented for automatically running Token creation test every day at 11:05 AM IST.
+**Implementation Status**: Implemented for automatically running Token creation test every day at 11:05 AM IST.

 **Steps to be followed:**

-Preconditions:
+**Preconditions**:

 1. Configure & create a Jenkins account.

 2. Install the Jenkins-Octoperf Plugin & update Jenkins if required.
 From here : https://wiki.jenkins-ci.org/display/JENKINS/OctoPerf+Plugin

-Steps:
+**Steps**:

 1. In the manage credentials section of Jenkins, sign in with your Octoperf Credentials.